xenobyteOG/BloodBorne-SFX-Bible-from-Xenobyte-and-Gazu---all-FXR-files-cataloged/README.md

 f000935001 n/a
 f000935005 n/a
 f000935010 n/a
-f000935011 aura from a shining light (possible fog alternate?)
+f000935011 aura from a shining light
 f000935012 n/a
 f000935013 n/a
 f000935020 n/a